 - Don’t give an official statement or recorded statement.
 Unless you have been counseled to do so by a personal injury attorney.

 - Don’t accept a settlement without consulting an attorney.
 The at-fault driver’s insurance company may make a low-ball settlement offer, especially if you do not have a personal injury lawyer representing you.
-Do not accept a settlement offer without having a personal injury lawyer review it to determine whether it is reasonable based on the facts of the accident.
+Do not accept a settlement offer without having a personal injury lawyer review it to determine whether it is a reasonable settlement based on the facts of the accident.

 - Stick to the facts.
 If you don’t know the answer to a question, do not try to estimate or otherwise give your opinion.